René Dreyfus: Driving career

 The next few years saw Grand Prix racing become a metaphor for war, as the Nazi government of Germany chose this arena to prove their inherent superiority, nationalized the Mercedes-Benz and Auto Union racing teams, gave them seemingly unlimited money and ran them like a military campaign.
 This led to a remarkable era of competition.
 While many of the best European drivers of the era, for instance Chiron, were hired by the German teams and jumped at the chance to drive the most advanced cars available, as a Jew this option was not available to Dreyfus.
 Instead he, like the few other underdogs competing against the German teams, had to defend his nation's pride by dint of heroic skill and daring in inferior machinery.
 Although France had been the birthplace of automobile racing, it now was a distant third in the racing hierarchy, behind the all-consuming German onslaught and the perennially victorious Italians.

 Escaping Nazi-occupied France, Dreyfus traveled to the United States to compete in the 1940 Indianapolis 500 alongside fellow Frenchman René Le Bègue.
 Driving a pair of Maseratis for the American/French owner Lucy O'Reilly Schell, Le Bègue qualified 31st, but Dreyfus was bumped and ended up as the second alternate.
 On race day, it was decided for the two drivers to split time in the car, and each drove two stints of approximately 50 laps (125 miles) apiece.
 Le Bègue started the race and ran approximately laps 1–50 and laps 101–150.
 Dreyfus piloted the car for laps 51–100 and from 151 to the finish.
 The pair brought the car home in 10th place, flagged 8 laps down.
 A rainstorm prompted officials to flag the race after only the first three finishers received the checkered flag.

-Late life
+Later life

 Dreyfus continued to race sporadically, including the 1952 24 Hours of Le Mans.
 His last race was the 12 Hours of Sebring in 1955, when Stanley "Wacky" Arnolt asked Dreyfus to captain the Arnolt-Bristol Racing Team.
 Dreyfus led the team to the Sebring Team Trophy and 1–2–3 in class.
 In 1980 he was invited back to the Monaco Grand Prix to celebrate the 50th anniversary of his victory.
 At age 75, he personally drove throughout Europe touring all the sites of his racing career, receiving public celebration and honors at each stop.
 At the banquet following the race, he was brought to the stage to sit once again in the Bugatti in which he had won, half a century earlier.
 He was also Grand Marshal of the 1980 United States Grand Prix at Watkins Glen.